danielmoi/command-line-tute/lessons/991-path.md

 # Path

-We're going to look at the paths and the `$PATH` variable.
+We're going to look at the paths and the `$PATH` environment variable.

 We made our shell script `magic` in the previous lesson.